svoboda18/magiskboot/README.md

    * Creates `<outcpio>` from `<infolder>` entries, each entry mode is read from `<config>` (`cpio` if undefined).

 ## For Windows
-- There's alot of unexpected/undefined behaviours that needs to be addressed.
+- There's some UBs/SFs that needs to be addressed (test and report).
 - Tested and working operations are limited.